-Figure 12: annotating variants as coding - central
+Figure 14: annotating variants as coding - central

-18 - 23 - Annotate as coding if the presence of a novel TSS is supported by mRNA/EST cluster (\geq 3 independent transcripts) or CpG islands or CAGE-tag cluster or PE-tag cluster or clear TF binding evidence.
+18 - 23 - Annotate as coding if the presence of a novel TSS is supported by mRNA/EST cluster (\geq 3 independent transcripts; can be mix of ESTs and mRNAs) or CpG islands or CAGE-tag cluster or PE-tag cluster or clear TF binding evidence.
 Otherwise type as appropriate (transcript, retained intron).

-Figure 13: annotating variants as coding - 3' end
+Figure 15: annotating variants as coding - 3' end